 4. Check in with your child at events.

 Before you go to an event together, agree on a hand signal (like touching your earlobe).
 Your child can use it to show you if things aren’t going well.

 If your child has trouble with hand signals, try something else.
 That could be a light pat on the shoulder and asking, “Are you OK?”
 Small gestures like these give kids a way to let you know when they’ve had enough or need a break.
 And that helps cut back on behavior problems.

 Whether you’re headed to holiday worship services or a tree-lighting ceremony, it helps to have an “escape space” in case your child feels antsy.
 Once you get there, find a spot where your child has permission to retreat to.
 That could be a quiet chair in the corner or the church playground.

 6. Keep entertainment handy.

 Some kids with ADHD get bored easily.
 Pack games and activities to keep your child busy.
-Include quiet items like books and crayons, devices with headphones, or simple card games kids can play with another child.
+Include quiet items like books and crayons, devices with headphones, or cards.
 If your child needs to move, bring a ball to kick around outside.
 Or plan a group activity for during the party.
 (Just get the host’s buy-in first.)